danijel-tolj/state_notifier_test/README.md

  `build` should construct and return the `stateNotifier` under test.

+`ignoreBuildCalls` is a `bool` which can be used to add a short time delay if `stateNotifier` constructor within build method will call additional methods that could interfere with the states being listened to in the test `ignoreBuildCalls` defaults to false.

  `seed` is an optional `Function` that returns a state which will be used to seed the `stateNotifier` before `actions` is called.